A lot of filmmakers are looking for movie investors.

 Many of these filmmakers are looking for movie investors in the wrong place.

-Living here in Hollywood, I can tell you that most hopefuls hold the misguided belief that there is some secret list of movie investors who can’t wait to hand over hard earned cash to new, unproven filmmakers.
+Living here in Hollywood, I can tell you that most hopefuls hold the misguided belief that there is some secret list of movie investors who can’t wait to hand over hard earned cash to filmmakers.
+And the truth is, these places exist.
+And they aren’t so secret.

 The problem is, everybody wants a piece of their action.
 And while navigating the studio system is one way to find movie investors, it’s impracticable and slow for most newbies.